 JavaScript Object Declaration {}

-What is the meaning of [] in JavaScript?
+What is the meaning of array or [] in JavaScript?

 We use [] brackets for creating an empty array which is a data structure used to store a collection of values.
 This is similar to an object, but it is a unique data structure to hold more than one values at a time.